boarfish55/potatofs/README.md

 * potatoctl's code is generally pretty ugly.
 Needs some cleanup.
 Tests too.
 * Need to doublecheck all the usage and conversions for ino_t (uint64_t) and off_t (int64_t), blkcnt_t (int64_t).
+* Some format strings have the wrong conversion for tv_nsec, should be "l".
 * exlog (possibly renaming to xlog) needs to cleanup in how calls are made and also how we have to clear the error in many places.
 Also we should add a descriptive text to the contextual errors instead of just printing